 The securities issued pursuant to the Share Conversion (the "Converted Securities") were not registered under the Securities Act, in reliance upon the exemption from registration provided by Section 4(a)(2) of the Securities Act, which exempts transactions by an issuer not involving any public offering, and Rule 506(b) of Regulation D promulgated by the SEC thereunder.
 The Converted Securities may not be offered or sold in the U.S. absent registration or an applicable exemption from the registration requirement.
-The Converted Securities, including the Merger Shares included in this prospectus, are also subject to further contractual restrictions on transfer under the lock-up agreement, pursuant to which, subject to certain exceptions, applicable holders are not to dispose of or hedge any shares of common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lockup agreement continuing through the date 12 months after the first date on which our common stock is first traded on the OTCQB or OTCQX market maintained by OTC Markets Group, the Nasdaq Stock Market, the New York Stock Exchange or the NYSE American.
+The Converted Securities, including the Merger Shares included in this prospectus, are also subject to further contractual restrictions on transfer under the lock-up agreement, pursuant to which, subject to certain exceptions, applicable holders are not to dispose of or hedge any shares of common stock or securities convertible into or exchangeable for shares of common stock during the period from July 31, 2023, the date of the lockup agreement, continuing through the date 12 months after the date of the lockup agreement.

-Following the lock-up periods set forth in the agreements described above, and assuming that no parties are released from these agreements and that there is no extension of the lock-up period, shares of our common stock will be eligible for sale in the public market in compliance with Rule 144 or another exemption under the Securities Act or pursuant to the registration statement of which this prospectus forms a part.
+Following the lock-up periods set forth in the agreements described above, 17,990,333 shares of our common stock will be eligible for sale in the public market in compliance with Rule 144 or another exemption under the Securities Act or pursuant to the registration statement of which this prospectus forms a part.